ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_webapps/webapps-intro-part-1-flask-getting-started.md

 * There is a very specific reason that the maximum number is exactly 65535.
 Can you guess what it is?
 It has to do with our lecture on number representation.
 And yes, if you thought: wait, can we write some code to do this, instead of doing by hand—then congratuations!
 You are thinking like a programmer!
 Eventually, we'll look at that, but if you just can't wait, check this out.

-Now let's suppose it "works", meaning that when you type in python hello.py you get a message such as this one:
+Now let's suppose it "works", meaning that when you type in python3 hello.py you get a message such as this one:
 ```
-[spis15t7@ieng6-240]:~:179$ python hello.py
+[spis15t7@ieng6-240]:~:179$ python3 hello.py
  * Running on http://127.0.0.1:5001/ (Press CTRL+C to quit)
 ```